 What I do isn’t for everyone.
-That’s probably an HUGE understatement.
+That’s probably a HUGE understatement.

 Because I invite people to engage with me so they can learn to regulate and control their emotions.
-I teach how to train your brain to manage your emotions and – on the spiritual or mystical side, pursue a path of radical Inner transformation.
+I teach them how to train your brain to manage your emotions and – on the spiritual or mystical side, pursue a path of radical Inner transformation that releases trauma.
 The trick is to get your emotions in check first.
-Cannabis can be a potent ally in this approach.
+Cannabis and psilocybin microdosing can be potent allies in helping to do this.

 And not everybody’s ready to do that!